History

 Mission

-The primary mission of Opera Idaho is to fund and produce opera of the highest possible professional standard, in Boise and throughout the State of Idaho, and to foster wider acceptance, appreciation and enjoyment of opera and related art forms in young people and adults of all social and economic backgrounds, through diverse educational and community engagement programs.
+Opera Idaho carries out its mission by funding and producing opera of the highest possible professional standard in Boise and throughout the State of Idaho; presenting diverse educational and community engagement programs that foster wider acceptance, appreciation and enjoyment of opera and related art forms in young people and adults of all social and economic backgrounds.

-• Become a season sponsor and enjoy the recognition in our program, verbal stage recognition, and all print materials.
+• Become a season sponsor and receive recognition across programs, performances, and print materials.

 Click the button below to view our GuideStar profile.